 Some of the natural topical oils include coconut oil which boasts incredible anti-inflammatory properties.
 It is antibacterial, antifungal and it has antimicrobial properties that provide a soothing relief.
 It may speed healing.
 Applying it to the skin throughout the day as well as moisturizing with it before bed at night is a great way to keep your skin nice and hydrated.

-Colloidal oatmeal is grounded into a nice, easily mixable powder that you can put to your topical creams or into a lukewarm bath.
+Colloidal oatmeal is grounded into a nice, easily mixable powder that you can add to your topical creams or to a lukewarm bath.
 It is rich in skin enhancing vitamins, minerals, lipids and proteins, it can improve rough and dry skin for those with eczema.

 Aloe vera — The gel of the aloe vera plant has antibacterial, wound healing, immune boosting properties that can help soothe dry skin, encourage healing and help prevent infections.

 Lavender essential oil — In addition to the intense itching, eczema commonly causes anxiety, depression, frustration, and poor sleep.
 Lavender essential oil is an eczema treatment proven to help reduce these common symptoms that can help heal dry skin.
 Try using lavender oil, almond oil, jojoba, olive oil, or coconut oil.
 This is because lavender itself is very dry.